goblimey/ntripcaster/README.md

 Recently base stations and rovers have become much cheaper and you can buy a complete system for less than $1,000.

+Your caster softtware has to run on a server with a well-known name.
+If you have your own network of Windows machines and you know how to configure them, you may be able to get the caster working on one of those.
+Here I assume that you are going to set it up on a server on the Internet with a proper domain name.
+Nowadays, that's fairly cheap, and it's one less machine to manage.
+(I use a Digital Ocean droplet that costs me $5 per month.)

 BKG's caster implements NTRIP Version 1.
 It's free and open source.
 NTRIP is now at Version 2.